Dance Degrees and Advising

 Apply to major in Dance

 Contact the Director of Dance, Susan Haines to begin the application process.
-Interested students will submit their application videos or schedule a campus visit to take class once visitors are allowed on campus.
-We anticipate welcoming visitors starting in Fall 2021.
-Until then, students can join in a Zoom dance class to meet the faculty.
+Interested students will submit their application videos or schedule a campus visit to take a class and meet the faculty.

 Majoring in Dance